Postgraduate Year Two (PGY2)

 All University of Utah residents are expected to attend the ASHP Midyear Clinical Meeting in December and Mountain States Conference in May.
 PGY2 Oncology residents are also encouraged to attend the HOPA Annual Meeting in March.

 Each resident will choose a project idea either of their own creation or as presented by a preceptor as long as the project aligns with our institutional strategic plan and departmental goals, or improves patient care by either answering a clinical question or developing new pharmacy services.
 All ideas will be vetted through the research subcommittee.
-Each project will be presented in poster form as the annual Vizient (UHC) meeting prior to Midyear, with an additional optional poster presentation at the HOPA annual meeting.
+Each project will be presented in poster form at the annual Vizient (UHC) meeting prior to Midyear, with an additional optional poster presentation at the HOPA annual meeting.
 Each resident will present their project findings as a platform presentation at the Mountain States Conference and prepare a manuscript suitable for publication in an appropriate journal.

 Candidates must graduate from an ACPE-accredited pharmacy program with a Doctor of Pharmacy degree (or equivalent combination of education and clinical experience).
 Minimum GPA is not required as for other programs, but is taken into consideration.
-Residents must also have completed an accredited PGY1 pharmacy residency program.
+Residents must also have completed an ASHP-accredited PGY1 pharmacy residency program.
 Applicants must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah within the first 60 days of the start of the program year.

 Recruitment and Selection